 When viewing recently updated apps, it's pretty much the same in this list.
 If you just updated some apps, they will appear under all of the ones that need updates still.
 The section is called Updated Recently.
 If you have all of your apps updated, and you haven't had any app updates available, this section may not appear at all.

 Note that whether the list shows apps with updates available or ones that were recently updated, in iOS 13, you can now swipe on an app in the list to delete it from your iPhone — an interesting new feature.

-While it's definitely a more pain-in-the-ass way to go about updating, in iOS 13, as well as in iOS 11 and 12, you can tap on your profile picture from any tab in the App Store, select "Purchased," then "My Purchases," and tap "Update" next to apps in the list.
+While it's definitely a more pain-in-the-ass way to go about updating, in iOS 13, as well as in iOS 11 and 12, you can tap on your profile picture from any tab in the App Store, select "Purchased."
+If you don't have any family members, you'll see apps right away.
+With family members, you'll need to tap "My Purchases" to continue.
+Next, tap "Update" next to apps in the list.
 (In older iOS versions, the "Purchased" list was available straight from the "Updates" tab.)

 Before updating, you can tap on the app itself to find the What's New section to review the changes in the latest update, but only in iOS 13.
 For some reason, you can't view changes this way in previous iOS versions.

 Like you could always do, if you know or suspect an update is available for a particular app you use, you can visit it in the App Store via a search or from the lists in Method 1 and Method 2 above.
 When on the app's page, you can view details of the update in the What's New section.